briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

 New segment for bad news: Aw Shire <q class="archivist inline">I believe this was a one and done</q>

-Aw Shire: AMC wants {% workTitle "The Walking Dead" %} to run indefinitely
+Aw Shire: AMC wants {% work "The Walking Dead" %} to run indefinitely

 Ben wants to hire Damon Lindelof to script doctor the podcast.

 {% timeLink podcast_file_url, '23:57' %} Ben tickles Matt while trying to give him a neck rub

-Matt Smith is returning for {% workTitle "Doctor Who" %} Series 8
+Matt Smith is returning for {% work "Doctor Who" %} Series 8

 <div class="quote">
   {% timeLink podcast_file_url, '26:20' %}